ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

    creating your repo to make sure your repo is only visible to the collaborators of the repo (you and your partner) and the course instructors.
 Click on the "Create repository" button.
-See the screenshot below (note, this example shows this for 2016):
+See the screenshot below (note, Many examples show screenshots for 2016.
+   Your responses should use 2018, of course.):

    ![new repo](/images/create-new-repo.png)